ixaxaar/monoid.space/Types/product.lagda.md

 infixr 4 _××_
 ```

-and cartesian products constructed as
+Cartesian products can be constructed as:

 ```agda
 oneTwo = one ,, two